by Jim Barker.

 ANDY: Like Brooks did?

-While Lisa Cron doesn’t distinguish a main character from a protagonist in her book Wired For Story: The Writer’s Guide to Using Brain Science to Hook Readers from the Very First Sentence where she views the protagonist as the function of main character, her sentiment about perspective P.O.V. is an important one:
+While Lisa Cron doesn’t distinguish the main character from a protagonist in her book Wired For Story: The Writer’s Guide to Using Brain Science to Hook Readers from the Very First Sentence where she views the protagonist as the function of main character, her sentiment about perspective P.O.V. is an important one:

 “But here’s something writers often don’t know: in a story, what the reader feels is driven by what the protagonist feels.
 Story is visceral.
 We climb inside the protagonist’s skin and become sensate, feeling what he feels.
 Otherwise we have no port of entry, no point of view through which to see, evaluate, and experience the world the author has plunked us into.”